She's angry at him. He was already hurting. She realises and that look tells us she understands.

 - Lord Renly Baratheon shares a lingering look with his secret lover, Ser Loras Tyrell, at the Tourney of the Hand.
 It is the first indication the viewer receives that there's a romantic relationship between the two men.

-- King Renly Baratheon and Ser Loras Tyrell exchange a look when Brienne of Tarth asks to become one of Renly's Kingsguard.
+- King Renly Baratheon and Ser Loras Tyrell exchange a glance when Brienne of Tarth asks to become one of Renly's Kingsguards.
 As Renly considers her request, Loras' expression basically reads, "Tell her no." Renly decides to disregard this silent plea, much to Loras' irritation.